proxy-di/proxydi/README.md

 ### Resolving dependencies from parents

-As a bonus, each bottom level dependency is free to use any dependency from the top just as if they were registered in its own container:
+As a bonus, each bottom level dependency is free to use any dependency from the top:

 ```typescript
 class UnderwaterShield {